Kyosse/challmaker/Category/Network/DNS_Exchange/challenge.md

 Un collègue vous envoit un extrait d'une capture de trame d'une machine.

-Il suspect que des acteurs malveillants l'utilisents pour s'échanger des informations.
+Il suspect que des acteurs malveillants l'utilisent pour extraire des informations.

 ## Solution

 To solve this chall you need to filter the capture to only have DNS packets.
-Then find the packets that respond to the google.com url.
+Then find the packets that respond to the google.com FQDN.
 Inside the packet, in the `Answer` attribute you will find a base85 value wich correspond to the message sent.

 ![Illustration of a solv](images/Solv_example..png)